 If you are looking for tickets from an authorized reseller, we recommend Orlando Vacation.
 They will usually save you the most money, which is always welcome!

 Hopefully, when we are done, you’ll understand everything there is to know about Disney World tickets and be able to make an informed decision about which tickets are right for you and your family.

-Things are always changing at Disney World, so we’ll keep this post updated with the latest info and any changes in 2023.
+Things are always changing at Disney World, so we’ll keep this post updated with the latest info and any changes in 2023 and 2024.
 If you have any questions we didn’t cover here, drop them in the comments section and we’ll add the answers to the article as soon as we can.

 If you haven’t already, we recommend reading our Discount Disney World Ticket Guide where we talk about all the cheapest tickets and how you can save as much money as possible.

 We also recommend reading the following articles about WDW Tickets which go more in-depth:

 - Disney World Ticket Prices and Increases

 - Florida Resident Disney World Tickets